A+

 Cost Of Living Quick Facts

-• The cost of living in La Crosse is equal to the Wisconsin average
+• The cost of living in La Crosse is 1% lower than the Wisconsin average

 • The cost of living in La Crosse is 5% lower than the national average